foundriesio/docs/source/user-guide/lmp-customization/linux-extending.rst

 Creating a Python3 Package from PyPi
 ------------------------------------

-There are Python packages that do not yet have a recipe for python3 in OE.
+Some Python packages do not yet have a recipe for python3 in OE.
-If this is the case with a desired package, use this template below to add a new package from PyPi.
+If this is the case with a desired package, use the template below to add a new package from PyPi.

 Create a recipe in the **meta-subscriber-overrides.git** repository using the following naming scheme: